 A skilled Medicaid lawyer can evaluate your situation and provide information about how you can obtain these benefits.

 The most common misconception we observe, and the biggest reason people believe they cannot access Medicaid benefits, regards the five year “look back” period.
-As part of the State budget that passed in April 2020, the NY State legislature imposed a 30-month look back for community Medicaid services that will apply to uncompensated transfers that occur on or after October 1, 2020.
-Although the look back will eventually "look back" to October 1, 2020, the rule has not yet been implemented.
-New York State has repeatedly pushed back the effective date due to the Federal Public Health Emergency.
+While the "look back" currently applied only to Medicaid Nursing Home applications, there could be a "look back" for Community Medicaid applications in our future.
+As part of the State budget that passed in April 2020, the NY State legislature enacted a 30-month look back for community Medicaid services that will apply to uncompensated transfers that occur on or after October 1, 2020.
+However, implementation of this new "look back" has been repeatedly delayed, and most recently has been pushed back to 2025.
 Contact Lamson & Cutner to find out the current status of the implementation.

 This is a dramatic change to the Community Medicaid landscape.
 The new restrictions will result in many people paying more for their health care and long-term care than they would have needed to, prior to the change.
 Fortunately, New Yorkers will still be able to preserve a good portion of their assets, if they take the right legal steps.